 Braga

-Braga also has a pretty city center that houses the Braga Cathedral and several Roman ruins, and the notorious Raio Palace.
+Braga also has a pretty city center that houses the Braga Cathedral, several Roman ruins, and the notorious Raio Palace.

 Practical information to plan your Braga day trip from Porto